 I´ll post a note when available in English.

-The inauguration of the summer term of UCM at Robledo was a total success.
-The speakers were superb.
+The inauguration of the upcoming summer term of UCM will, again, be hosted at Robledo.

 My music: Boogie boogie, Rock, clasic